 Nevertheless, the fact is that Judge Pregerson concluded that the claims of investors who purchased unsponsored Level I ADRs of a non-U.S. company could go forward.

-He absolutely did not hold that there can never be claims under the U.S. securities laws against non-U.S. companies whose Level I ADRs trade in the U.S. Indeed, he absolutely did not hold that there can never be claims against under the U.S. securities laws against non-U.S. companies whose unsponsored Level I ADRs trade in the U.S.
+He absolutely did not hold that there can never be claims under the U.S. securities laws against non-U.S. companies whose Level I ADRs trade in the U.S. Indeed, he absolutely did not hold that there can never be claims under the U.S. securities laws against non-U.S. companies whose unsponsored Level I ADRs trade in the U.S.

 Brokers and underwriters who are placing D&O insurance for non-U.S. companies whose ADRs trade in the U.S. need to note and understand – a non-U.S. company that has Level I ADRs trading in the U.S. can be subject to a U.S securities suit.
 Even if the Level I ADRs are unsponsored.